stevekelly27/M_Beauty/README.md

 - The logo on the left, witch is Martas brand logo is featuired throughout the site also doubles as a return to home button.

-- Gallery, witch takes you to a dedicated page of Martas best work.
+- Contact, witch takes you to to a page for the contact details for the M Beauty business, as when a user is on a small screen the footer which contains the contact deatils is shrunken down to only include M Beauty social links.

 - Products, brings you to beauty related products.